Leprechaun Lime Drink

 - 2 cans (12 ounces each) lemon-lime soda, chilled

-- 1. In a large bowl, beat the sherbet, limeade and sugar until blended.
+- 1. In a large bowl, beat sherbet, limeade and sugar until blended.
 Stir in soda and ice.
-Pour into chilled glasses.
-Garnish with lemon slices and lime spirals if desired.
-Yield: 7 cups.
+Serve in chilled glasses.
+If desired, top with lemon slices and lime peel.

 1 cup: 259 calories, 2g fat (1g saturated fat), 1mg cholesterol, 59mg sodium, 60g carbohydrate (51g sugars, 1g fiber), 1g protein.